 To make love as well as that is ruinous.

-Londoner, Parisian, someone should have
+Londoner, Parisian, someone should have warned us

 That without permanent intentions

 You have absolutely no protection

 - If the act is clean, authentic, sumptuous,